apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Boeing whistleblower death compounds bad news for the company**
+**What the February CPI Report Means for the Fed**

-You can read more about it [here](https://www.washingtonpost.com/business/2024/03/12/boeing-whistleblower-death-plane-issues/).
+You can read more about it [here](https://www.wsj.com/livecoverage/cpi-report-today-inflation-stock-market-03-12-2024).

 ## Requirements
 - Python 3.8